Discover album cover ideas for your next LP

 It is set against a desert background, which is similar to the cover of Darude’s famous single Sandstorm.

-The squares in the design appear as if they are gradually moving outwards from the centre of the image.
+The squares in the design appear as if they are gradually moving outwards from the center of the image.

 Stay in the Shade